springfall2008/batpred/README.md

 metric_min_improvement - 0             # Charge less if it's cost neutral
 metric_min_improvement_discharge - 0.1 # Make sure discharge only happens if it makes a profit
-rate_high_threshold: 1.2               # Rates at least 20% above the average count as export slots predbat_metric_battery_cycle - ?       # You can set this to maybe 2-5p if you want to avoid cycling the battery too much predbat_set_discharge_freeze - True    # Allow Predbat to hold the current battery level rather than just discharge
+rate_high_threshold: 1.2               # Rates at least 20% above the average count as export slots metric_battery_cycle - ?               # You can set this to maybe 2-5p if you want to avoid cycling the battery too much set_discharge_freeze - True            # Allow Predbat to hold the current battery level rather than just discharge
 ```

 ### Half hourly variable rates (e.g. Octopus Agile)